 Pain - The claim that animals are unable to feel pain.

 Sentience - Claims that animals are not sentient (do not have the capacity to experience feelings and sensations).

 Status - The claim that animals are low in hierarchical status.

 The Four N's Method attempts to use the following arguments; Normal, Natural, Necessary and Nice to justify the action.

 1. Normal - 'Everybody's doing it so it must be okay'.

 3. Necessary - 'We need to eat animals to survive'.
 Most people consider animal products to be an important part of the human diet.
 Whether it's calcium from milk or omegas from fish, we're taught from a young age that animal products are necessary.
-However, both the American and British dietetic associations, two of the worlds most respected institutions in diet and nutrition, refute this, stating that a plant based diet is fit for all stage of life, including pregnancy, and that animal products can even be the cause of inflammation and certain cancers.
+However, both the American and British dietetic associations, two of the world's most respected institutions in diet and nutrition, refute this, stating that a plant-based diet is fit for all stages of life, including pregnancy, and that animal products can even be the cause of inflammation and certain cancers.

 4. Nice - 'I know animals suffer but I like the taste'.
 The final justification within the four N's is the claim that animal products taste 'nice'.
 The justification here is that the sensory pleasure of taste alone justifies the action of taking an animal's life.
 But does this stand up with other sensations?
 If for example, we loved the sound of hearing dogs being tortured, could we morally justify the action of causing them pain?
 Choosing taste over the entire life of an animal isn't a morally justifiable action.

 Understanding the meat paradox helps us recognise human behavioural patterns meaning we are better equipped in tailoring conversations with meat-eating individuals.
 In addition to the former, and perhaps more importantly, this information could help psychologists, policymakers and activists establish new methods for shaping a future where neither animals nor our planet are needlessly harmed for human enjoyment.